MisterProtocol/RAND-editor/README.md

 given in its argument as a filter, replacing the input text with the output text.  `sort` is one possible argument, for example.

+### Editor-created files

+The editor creates several files beginning with "." in the normal course of use.
+The first is the "state file", whose name begins with ".es1".
+This file contains everything needed to restore the previous edit session to its state when the editor exited, including the name(s) of file(s) being edited, the location and size of windows, etc.  The other file, the "keystroke file", has a name beginning with ".ek1".
+It contains all of the keystrokes from the current editing session.
+If the session exits normally, this file is deleted on exit.
+If the editor (or the system) crashes, or if the editing session is aborted via "bye abort", this file is preserved, and may be used to restore the work done in the aborted session.
+If a ".ek1" file is found when the editor is started, with or without arguments, the editor will present the user with several options, including replaying the previous edit session, silently recovering the previous edit session, ignoring the previous session (and proceeding with the current command as given by the user), or exiting without doing anything.

+### Other Programs

+There are two other programs which may be of use, both in the directory "e19".
+The first is "pres.c", may be used to present the contents of a ".es1" editor state file in human-readable form.
+It should be noted that historically, the version number of the editor has been increased whenever the format of the state file has been changed.

+The other program is "e.showkeys.c", which is of recent vintage, and may be used to print the contents of a ".ek1" keystroke file from a crashed or aborted session.
+In particular, it allows the user to determine how far they want the recovery to continue, that is, the user may want to skip the last few keystrokes if they caused the editor to exit or crash.
+This may be done by giving an optional argument to the editor prompt which asks the user whether to recover the session or not.
+Currently, option "2" recovers the previous session, so answering "2 5" would recover all but the last five keystrokes of the previous session.
+If those keystrokes were "<cmd>b q<ret>", this would prevent the editor from exiting at the end of the recovery.

 ### Makefiles

 There are two Makefiles of particular interest in this distribution.
 One